crystallabs/crysterm/documentation/decorations.md

 - Everything is (or will be) in `style.border`.
 The property `border` will not exist on widget.
 - Default border type is `BorderType::Line`, not bg'

-There is an incompatibility in border color.
+There is a difference in default border color in Blessed and Crysterm.
 Blessed defaults to border's background color being 'black', unless specifically overriden.

 In Crysterm, everything style-related has been consolidated into `self.style`, and this is a recursive structure -- if `style.border` is set, it will be used for the border.
 If it is not set, calling `self.style.border` will fallback to `self.style`.

-That's why in Crysterm border is by default drawn using the same background color as the widget, and not black.
+Thus, in Crysterm border will by default be drawn using the same background color as the widget, and not black.

 Additionally, in Crysterm there is `Crysterm::Style.default`.
 This default instance of style can be